-Over the weekend, I bought some frozen Main lobster tails at ALDI.
-They were a special holiday item and the price wasn’t bad.
+Over the weekend, I bought some frozen Maine lobster tails at ALDI.
+They were a special holiday item and the price wasn't bad!

-Main lobster is readily available off the shores of Connecticut, so this is the first time I’ve bought frozen tails.
-Usually, I buy live lobsters which are always discounted in the summer.
-But dislike cooking them live, so I sometimes order them to be freshly cooked at the grocery store.
+Maine lobster is readily available off the shores of Connecticut, so this is the first time I've bought frozen tails.
+Usually, I buy live lobsters which are always discounted in the summer but, I dislike cooking them live, so I sometimes order them to be freshly cooked at the grocery store.

-Lobster meat is excellent for salads or dipping in butter later.
-And it’s simple to make a homemade lobster bisque which is one of our favorite ways enjoy this tasty seafood.
+Lobster meat is excellent for salads or dipping in butter for a delicious dinner.
+Better yet, it's simple to make a homemade lobster bisque, which is one of our favorite ways to enjoy this tasty seafood!